-From the hilly and historical capital, through the scenic Glencoe area and all the way to one of the most beautiful islands in the world, Skye, this is possibly the best road trip in Scotland.
+From the hilly and historical capital of Scotland, Edinburgh, past the scenic Glencoe area, and all the way to one of the most beautiful islands in the world, Skye, this is possibly the best road trip in Scotland.

 As you start your Scotland Travels in Edinburgh, I recommend spending some time on Calton Hill, especially at Sunset.